-In the specific case of Einstein-\AE{}ther gravity, the asymptotic energy momentum tensor has already been computed in \cite{Foster:2006az,Eling:2005zq,Saffer:2017ywl}.
-However, these works do not employ a manifestly gauge-invariant approach, and, in particular, the computations of the explicit components of the energy-momentum tensor in \cite{Saffer:2017ywl} are not gauge-invariant and different methods lead to different results.
+In the specific case of Einstein-\AE{}ther gravity, the asymptotic energy-momentum tensor has already been computed in Refs.~\cite{Foster:2006az,Eling:2005zq,Saffer:2017ywl}.
+However, these works do not employ a manifestly gauge-invariant approach, and, in particular, the computations of the explicit components of the energy-momentum tensor in Ref.~\cite{Saffer:2017ywl} are not gauge-invariant and different methods lead to different results.
 Based on the manifestly gauge-invariant and purely dynamical second-order action of E\AE{} gravity in Eq.~\eqref{gaugeS2}, we present here a straightforward method to compute a fully gauge-invariant energy-momentum tensor.

-\subsubsection{Second-Variation Method}
+\subsubsection{Second-variation method}

 Following the discussion above, we introduce here the so-called \emph{second-variation approach} \cite{Maccallum:1973gf}, which can be used to show that the Isaacson energy-momentum tensor [Eq.~\eqref{eq:DefPseudoEMTensor}] only depends on the second-order action of a theory that governs the linear equations of motion \cite{Heisenberg:2023prj}.
-More precisely, starting from the second order action ${}_{\mys{(2)}}S[h^H_{\mu\nu},\psi^H]$ that depends only on the high frequency perturbation fields defined in the context of the Isaacson approach [Sec.~\ref{sSec:Isaacson}] as well on top of an exact background solution $\{\bar g_{\mu\nu},\bar \sfPsi\}$, one defines an effective second order action ${}_{\mys{(2)}}S\rightarrow {}_{\mys{(2)}}S_\text{eff}$ by temporally treating the background solution $\{\bar g_{\mu\nu},\bar \sfPsi\}$ as independent field variables.
-The on-shell energy momentum tensor defined in Eq.~\eqref{eq:DefPseudoEMTensor} is then given by\footnote{Contrary to what is claimed in \cite{Dong:2024zal}, this is the correct relation for an arbitrary background spacetimes $\bar g_{\mu\nu}$, since all additional terms associated to a variation of the non-trivial volume factor vanish upon imposing the background and linear equations of motion.}
+More precisely, starting from the second-order action ${}_{\mys{(2)}}S[h^H_{\mu\nu},\psi^H]$ that depends only on the high frequency perturbation fields defined in the context of the Isaacson approach [Sec.~\ref{sSec:Isaacson}] as well on top of an exact background solution $\{\bar g_{\mu\nu},\bar \sfPsi\}$, one defines an effective second-order action ${}_{\mys{(2)}}S\rightarrow {}_{\mys{(2)}}S_\text{eff}$ by temporally treating the background solution $\{\bar g_{\mu\nu},\bar \sfPsi\}$ as independent field variables.
+The on shell energy-momentum tensor defined in Eq.~\eqref{eq:DefPseudoEMTensor} is then given by\footnote{Contrary to what is claimed in Ref.~\cite{Dong:2024zal}, this is the correct relation for an arbitrary background spacetimes $\bar g_{\mu\nu}$, since all additional terms associated to a variation of the nontrivial volume factor vanish upon imposing the background and linear equations of motion.}